 The Morgan Library & Museum houses one of the finest collections of music manuscripts in the country.
 In addition to a large collection of musicians' letters and first editions of scores and librettos, it has the world's largest collection of Mahler manuscripts and substantial holdings of Brahms, Chopin, Debussy, Mozart, Schubert, and Richard Strauss.
-The collection spans six centuries and many countries.
+The collection of forty thousand items spans six centuries and many countries.
+It includes over eleven hundred music manuscripts, twelve thousand rare printed scores, seven thousand musicians’ letters, thousands of librettos, playbills, and portraits.
 The Morgan's holdings of material relating to the lives and works of the dramatist William S. Gilbert and the composer Arthur S. Sullivan form the most extensive archive of its kind in the world.

 Although Pierpont Morgan is not on record as evincing any notable interest in music, he did make two important purchases: the two earliest dated letters of the thirteen-year-old Wolfgang Amadeus Mozart and the manuscript of Ludwig van Beethoven's Violin Sonata no. 10, op.
 96, in G Major.